asciinema/asciinema/README.md

     curl -sL https://asciinema.org/a/21310.json | asciinema play -

-NOTE: it is recommended to run it in a terminal of dimensions not smaller than the one used for recording as there's no "transcoding" of control sequences for new terminal size.

 Available options:

 * `-w, --max-wait=<sec>` - Reduce replayed terminal inactivity to max <sec> seconds

+NOTE: it is recommended to run `asciinema play` in a terminal of dimensions not smaller than the one used for recording as there's no "transcoding" of control sequences for new terminal size.

 ### `upload <filename>`